How to text an avoidant (What works)

 “They must be busy.”

-7. Answering part of the message
+7. Answering part of the text

-Since dismissive avoidants mostly see texting as a waste of time, they’ll sometimes try to short-cut the texting by answering only a part of the message.
+Since DAs mostly see texting as a waste of time, they’ll sometimes try to shortcut it by answering only part of the message.
 Usually, the part that doesn’t require a long reply.
+This can be frustrating for their partner, who feels invalidated.
+Instead of allowing this to be the norm, say something like:

 “You haven’t answered X yet.”